spf13/cobra/shell_completions.md

 ```
 ### Descriptions for completions

-`zsh`, `fish` and `powershell` allow for descriptions to annotate completion choices.
+Cobra provides support for completion descriptions.
+Such descriptions are supported for each shell
+(however, for bash, it is only available in the [completion V2 version](#bash-completion-v2)).
 For commands and flags, Cobra will provide the descriptions automatically, based on usage information.
 For example, using zsh:
 ```
 $ helm s[tab]
 search  -- search for a keyword in charts